maryam-khan-dev/react-native-website/website/contributing/contributing-overview.md

 ## Helping with Documentation

 The React Native documentation is hosted as part of the React Native website repository.
 The website is built using [Docusaurus](https://docusaurus.io/).
-If there's anything you'd like to change in the docs, you can get started by clicking on the "Edit" button located on the upper right of most pages in the website.
+If there's anything you'd like to change in the docs, you can get started by clicking on the "Edit this page" button located on the bottom left of most pages in the website.

 If you are adding new functionality or introducing a change in behavior, we will ask you to update the documentation to reflect your changes.